 There’s a ride in the Disneyland parks called Mr. Toad’s Wild Ride.
 The character, Mr. Toad, apparently has taken a wrong turn which has hurled him on a journey packed with potholes and pitfalls.
 Whistles blow, horns honk, and cars turn and whirl all the way to the end.
 It’s glorious to get OFF the ride!
 Real life is not like Mr. Toad’s Wild Ride.
 Yes, sometimes the road appears just as impossible, but it’s never limited to three minutes!
 The worthwhile roads of life are usually long, and they always require dogged, rugged commitment.

-How rough was your road in 2015?
+How rough was your road last year?
 Have you hit some major potholes?
 Does staying the course seem impossible?
 Have you had days like I have when you’ve felt like saying, “You have no idea!” to the woman complaining because she missed her nail appointment . . . because her perfect, little cutie-pie had the sniffles?
 You may be offended by the following candid statement, but it’s the truth: I’ve wanted to run over people who’ve smiled real big at me and stated THEIR belief that “only strong people are given grand hardships.”
 Says who?
 The Bible doesn’t say anything like that at all!
 Actually, it says just the opposite.
 When I’ve been at my weakest—not my strongest—is when Jesus Christ has transformed my soul and given me freedom and rest regardless of life’s circumstances (1 Corinthians 1:27).

 I can choose to resent the apparent easy lives of others, or I can choose to let God transform me on the path I’m on.
 Committing to the road less traveled has nothing to do with anyone else’s road or what he or she is doing on it.
 I’m not traveling any road except for the one God has allowed me to take.